How to compare travel insurance

 When comparing travel insurance, as well as looking at cover benefits, it’s also good to look at whether they have been recognised by any industry awards and whether they have positive customer reviews.
 These things may give you a better picture of the level of service you can expect.

 When comparing travel insurers, ask yourself if they:

-At SCTI, we’re proud to have achieved an award-winning rating of 4.7/5* on one of Australia’s largest comparison websites, ProductReview.com.
+- Have great customer reviews: we’re proud to have achieved an award-winning rating of 4.7/5* on ProductReview.com.

-At SCTI, we also underwrite our own insurance, meaning we’re not reselling another company’s product.
+- Underwrite their own policies: we underwrite our own insurance, so we’re not reselling another company’s product.

 If you’d like any more information on which SCTI policy is the right choice for your next adventure overseas, contact us at firstname.lastname@example.org.